-The Student Innovation Tournament will be a one-day event where around 100 undergraduate students from a range of backgrounds (e.g. social care, health, engineering) will work in multidisciplinary teams to generate ideas for solutions to real problems set by our community and industrial partners.
+The Student Innovation Tournament will be a one-day event where undergraduate and postgraduate students from a range of backgrounds (e.g. social care, health, engineering) will work in multidisciplinary teams to generate ideas for solutions to real problems set by our community and industrial partners.

 This event focuses on the strategic aspects of the topic, answering questions from management, policy makers, decision makers in administration.
 It will also present new approaches to address some gaps and insufficiencies identified.

 This session will showcase examples of clinical practice where therapists (OTs/ PTs/SALT) have used new technologies to increase, maintain, or improve patient’s functional and cognitive capabilities.
 The presentations will describe the specific rationale, processes, documentation, enablers and barriers to implementation in clinical settings.

 Change management as a success factor in the implementation, scaling up and transfer of digital health & social care solutions.
 In this seminar, we will assess some of the success factors related to organisational change and how these factors have been managed during the up-scaling and transfer of successful experiences.